|

 starts pulling pieces of her clothing off

-primate starts tickling her.
+to examine her scent.
+Apparently aroused, the pervy-primate starts tickling her.
 Ann wakes up as this

-assault continues, but luckily
+assault continues, and luckily

 for her, Driscoll dislodges some rocks

-back in the cave, and when Kong dumps her to
+back in the cave; and when Kong dumps her to

 investigate the noise, Ann soon falls